matloff/fastStat/README.md

 We will indeed do some math derivations here, but not at the outset, and not highlighted.
 This tutorial aims to explain the practical ISSUES.
+Many of these are rather generally known, but not written down in books.
+Some are actually not widely known.
+And some are entirely new ways of looking at familiar statistical concepts and properties.

 ## <a name="sampling">Lesson SAMPLING:  The Notion of a Sample</a>